new Date('2020-05-22').getTime() / 1000

 |

-If you are embedding a Liveboard, visualization, or Answer using Visual Embed SDK, you can apply filters using the runtimeFilters
+If you are embedding Spotter, Liveboard, visualization or the full application using Visual Embed SDK, you can apply filters using the runtimeFilters

 property.
 In the full app embed mode, ThoughtSpot applies runtime filters on all Liveboard, visualization, and Answer objects in the embedded app.